Quebec Winter Carnival

 Best Western Plus City Centre will have a 1 night deal for the Quebec Winter Carnival which includes accommodation, breakfast, and one Carnival effigie with rates from $135.99 per person.

-Quebec City’s most iconic luxury hotel, the Fairmont Chateau Frontenac is featuring a Winter Carnival Package which includes one night’s hotel accommodations in a Fairmont Room, plus a Winter Carnival ‘Effigy’ for entrance to the special carnival events.
-Rates start at $229 per night, and the winter carnival hotel package is valid from January 30 to February 15 2015.
+Hotel Concorde is featuring a Winter Carnival Package which includes one night’s hotel accommodations with breakfast plus a Winter Carnival ‘Effigy’ for entrance to the special carnival events.
+With rates starting at $149 per night, the winter carnival hotel package is valid from January 28 to February 14 2016.

 Quebec City Winter Carnival Events

 Bonhomme Carnaval is the famous mascot of the Quebec City winter festival, and at the Loto-Québec Zone in front of the Parliament Building you will find Bonhomme’s Ice Palace.
 Bonhomme’s Winterland on the Plains of Abraham is one of the main Carnival venues where you can see dog sledding, ice slides, snow sculpture competitions, Arctic Spa Village, giant table soccer, sugar shack, outdoor BBQ, and sleigh rides.
 And if you want to go sliding on inner tubes, just make your way to Espace Hydro-Québec.

 Launching the last weekend of the Carnaval will be the SAQ Queen’s Ball on the evening of Friday February 13, and the Quebec Symphony Orchestra will also be performing the same evening.
 During the morning of February 14 you can have souvenir pictures with Bonhomme and in the afternoon be entertained by the brave participants in the Qualinet Snow Bath.
 A second Carnival parade takes place that evening in the Upper Town, followed by a post parade DJ Party.
 Sunday February 15 will be the last day of the Quebec City Winter Carnival 2015, and the day starts with Bonhomme’s Brunch in the morning, with the closing ceremony taking place at 3.30pm.

 For more information visit the official Carnaval de Quebec website at www.carnaval.qc.ca.